 Teaching @ Lehman

-Since Fall 2016 I've been an adjunct lecturer cross-appointed in English and the Freshman Year Initiative program at Lehman College in the Bronx.
+Since Fall 2016 I've supported my dissertation completion work as an adjunct lecturer cross-appointed in English and the Freshman Year Initiative program at Lehman College in the Bronx.
 The Freshman Year Initiative is the centerpiece of Lehman's ambitious retention and graduation goals, and the two-semester composition course I teach is a crucial part of orienting students, many of whom are first-generation college students and a significant percentage of whom are also first-generation Americans, to the college classroom.

 Lehman is one of the City University of New York's senior colleges, and (with its defined campus and focus on undergraduate education) perhaps the most like a "traditional" small liberal-arts college.
-As a native New Yorker and a grateful graduate of the only high school run through the CUNY system, it's particularly fulfilling for me to teach young New Yorkers and to contribute to a public institution that continues, despite the toll that late capitalism has taken on the American academy and public education more broadly, to stand for the right of all New Yorkers and all Americans to meaningful educational experiences and the social mobility to which they can provide access.
+As a native New Yorker and a grateful graduate of the only high school run through the CUNY system, it's particularly fulfilling for me to teach young New Yorkers and to contribute to a public institution that continues to stand for the right of all New Yorkers and all Americans to meaningful educational experiences and the social mobility to which they can provide access.

 Composition I (ENG 111)